 How to save selection or entire workbook as PDF in Excel?

 Of course, you can copy selected ranges to a new worksheet and save it as PDF file; or save each worksheet separately as PDF files.
-But here we will show you a tricky way to save selections or entire workbook as one PDF file in Microsoft Excel 2007 and 2010 quickly, and save multiple workbooks in a specified folder to separated PDF files at once.
+But here we will show you a tricky way to save selections or entire workbook as one PDF file in Microsoft Excel quickly, and save multiple workbooks in a specified folder to separated PDF files at once.

 Step 1: Select the ranges that you will save as PDF file.